What is a CRDT? Replicated Data Types Explained

 How CRDTs work

-This works because CRDTs encode mathematical guarantees into the data structure itself.
+CRDTs encode those convergence guarantees directly into the data structure itself.
 The merge function that combines two documents has three mathematical properties.

 - Commutative means order doesn't matter.
 Replica A merging with replica B produces the same result as B merging with A.